-LAN Watch by Network or LAN Watch by Probe in the Discovery module uses an existing VSA agent on a managed machine to periodically scan the local area network for any and all new devices connected to that LAN since the last time LAN Watch ran.
+By Network or By Agent in the Discovery module uses an existing VSA agent on a managed machine to periodically scan the local area network for any and all new devices connected to that network since the last time a network scan ran.

-The LAN Watch discovery machine issues the SNMP requests to the SNMP devices it discovers on the same LAN.
-So you must run LAN Watch first to have access to SNMP-enabled devices using the VSA.
+The discovery machine issues SNMP requests to the SNMP devices it discovers on that same network.
+So you must run a network scan with SNMP-enabled to have access to SNMP-enabled devices using the VSA.